carissalbrubaker/carissalbrubaker/README.md

 - 👋 Hi, I’m @carissalbrubaker
-- 👀 I’m interested in data science, biology, and learning to program
+- 👀 I’m interested in public health and biostatistics
-- 🌱 I’m currently learning SQL- on my own time, but it is hard to keep up.
-Any tips help!
-- 💞️ I’m looking to collaborate on anything!
-I am a COMPLETE beginner.
+- 🌱 Currently most of my experience is in SAS but I am looking to learn R and hopefully some fun stuff too
 - 📫 How to reach me ... carissaleighbrubaker@gmail.com

 <!---